Swiggy vs Zomato Software Engineer Interviews: The Real Differences

 - Design the order management pipeline end to end

-Generic distributed systems knowledge helps, but you should also understand last-mile logistics: zone management, delivery partner matching, time-sensitive inventory.
-Reading Swiggy's engineering blog for an afternoon genuinely moves the needle here.
+Generic distributed systems knowledge helps.
+You also need a working mental model of last-mile logistics: zone management, partner matching, time-sensitive inventory.
+An afternoon on Swiggy's engineering blog actually moves the needle.
+Skip it and you'll sound generic.

 At Zomato, the HLD questions are similar in flavor but more systems-focused: